-- Full support for C and C++ structs and struct members, including pointer members. - Full support for Fortran derived types and derived type members, including allocatable and pointer members. - Fully defined interaction with multiple host threads. - Optionally removing the synchronization or barrier at the end of vector and worker loops. - Allowing an if clause after a device_type clause. - A shared clause (or something similar) for the loop directive. - Better support for multiple devices from a single thread, whether of the same type or of different types.
+- Support for attaching C/C++ pointers that point to an address past the end of a memory region. - Full support for C and C++ structs and struct members, including pointer members. - Full support for Fortran derived types and derived type members, including allocatable and pointer members. - Fully defined interaction with multiple host threads. - Optionally removing the synchronization or barrier at the end of vector and worker loops. - Allowing an if clause after a device_type clause. - A shared clause (or something similar) for the loop directive. - Better support for multiple devices from a single thread, whether of the same type or of different types.

-2. Directives
+3. Directives

 - This chapter describes the syntax and behavior of the OpenACC directives.
 In C and C++, Open- - ACC directives are specified using the #pragma mechanism provided by the language.
-In Fortran, - OpenACC directives are specified using special comments that are identified by a unique sentinel. - 513 Compilers will typically ignore OpenACC directives if support is disabled or not provided.
+In Fortran, - OpenACC directives are specified using special comments that are identified by a unique sentinel. - Compilers will typically ignore OpenACC directives if support is disabled or not provided.

-514 2.1.
+566 2.1.
 Directive Format